50 Amazing Dad Quotes

 Sugar ’em up and send ’em home

 “The only thing better than having you as a dad is my kids getting to have you as a granddad.” –Anonymous.
-If grandchildren are the payoff parents get for not killing their kids when they were teenagers, then grandfathers are the payoff kids get for putting up with years of dad jokes.
-Love dad jokes?
-Check out our giant library of cringe-worthy dad jokes.
+If grandchildren are the payoff parents get for not killing their kids when they were teenagers, then grandfathers are the payoff kids get for putting up with years of dad jokes and dad quotes.

 Start stockpiling band-aids